This is my experience applying for a visa to live in France as the spouse of a French citizen.

 - When you number is called, go up to the booth

-- The agent went through the list of required documents one by one.
+- The agent goes through the list of required documents one by one.
 In some cases you needed to bring the original + photocopy, so for those she looked at the original, kept the photocopy, and handed the original back to me.
 I had brought a few extra pieces (extra proof of our marriage or address something) but she handed those back to me too.

 - They give you a receipt.